 If you really can’t resist a true visual spectacle of your wedding seating plan (and there are some beauties that I’ve helped design), then go for it and make it stunning to your heart’s content but my advice is always to have a simple backup plan in alpha order to hand, as guests enter the wedding breakfast too.

-As a planner I always position myself at the entrance to the wedding breakfast as guests take their seats; my reason for this is twofold – one I get to enjoy the gasps as guests take in the beauty of the room design that we’ve worked so hard on and secondly, I’m there to assist guests who have not found their way round the pretty seating plan and just want to know what table they are headed for and where.
+As a planner I always position myself at the entrance to the wedding breakfast as guests take their seats; my reason for this is twofold – one I get to enjoy the gasps as guests take in the beauty of the room design that we’ve worked so hard on and secondly, I’m there to assist guests who have not found their way around the pretty seating plan and just want to know what table they are headed for and where.

 I hope today’s tips are useful.
-One final tip, if you have your heart set on a beautiful feature wedding seating plan and last minute changes upset that, bear in mind that you can produce that stunning plan after the wedding and have it framed.
+One final tip, if you have your heart set on a beautiful feature wedding seating plan and last-minute changes upset that, bear in mind that you can produce that stunning plan after the wedding and have it framed.
 That way it’ll be 100% perfect, a reflection of who was actually there and not likely to have any mucky fingerprints on it!